-Terraced gardens, pools, and fountains combine to enchanting effect.
+Terraced gardens, cloisters, pools, and fountains combine to enchanting effect.
 Even in winter, the gardens are quite beautiful, complete with cypress trees, pomegranate trees, hedgerow mazes, fountains, flowers, and elaborate irrigation systems.

 Make sure to seek out the Escalera del Auga, or Water Stairway.
 Its bannisters double as little water canals or luges.

 At the top of the Water Stairway, you will reach the highest point of the Generalife Gardens and enter its bright white palace, the Court of la Acequia.

 The palace is essentially an enclosed oriental garden built around a long central pool.
 The pulsing fountains, while a delight, are from the 19th century.
 At the end of the pond, you enter the sultans' three room summer retreat.

 While it has some Moorish flourishes, the overall effect is somewhat different than other parts of the Alhambra complex.